Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Results

-Table~\ref{tab:vqa_comparison} further assesses FT Inter against recent compositional generation, rare concept generation (R2F), and RRNeT (specifically designed to learn similar relations).
-FT Inter. achieves consistently lower $\boldsymbol{\beta}$.
+\textbf{ReBind is more effective than compositional generation methods}.
+As shown in Fig.~\ref{fig:human_direct_comparison}, ReBind is consistently preferred by humans by a large margin.
+It outperforms DALL-E 3 and SDXL in 73\% and 69\% cases, respectively, and is strongly favored over RPG (73\%), R2F (74\%), and RRNet (78\%).
+These results further confirm our findings.
+Table~\ref{tab:compare_with_compositional} further assesses ReBind against recent compositional generation, rare concept generation (R2F), and RRNeT (specifically designed to learn similar relations).
+ReBind achieves consistently lower $\boldsymbol{\beta}$.
 For instance, it reduces bias by 8.8, 7.8, and 7.2 points more than RPG, R2F, and RRNet on VQAScore, respectively.
 However, unlike these specialized methods, it does not require region-controlled, heavy LLM usage, pre-layout conditioning, or external graphs as in RRNeT.
-In fact, FT Inter reduces the spatial bias (spatial in Tab.~\ref{tab:vqa_comparison}) compared to most methods, while largely improving on non-spatial categories (e.g., 6,7.8, and 2.5 points compared to RPG, IterComp, and SLD, respectively).
-These gains are further confirmed by \textbf{strong human preference} (Fig.~\ref{fig:human_direct_comparison}), providing robust validation that directional decomposition helps to generalize beyond frequent role defaults. \textbf{Humans Significantly Prefer Intermediate Finetuning.} As shown in Fig.~\ref{fig:human_direct_comparison}, FT Inter. is consistently preferred across all comparisons by a large margin (even compared to VQAScore).
-It outperforms DALL-E 3 and SDXL in 73\% and 69\% cases, respectively, and is strongly favored over RPG (73\%), R2F (74\%), and RRNet (78\%).
-These results further confirm our findings.
+In fact, ReBind reduces the spatial bias (spatial in Tab.~\ref{tab:compare_with_compositional}) compared to most methods, while largely improving on non-spatial categories (e.g., 6,7.8, and 2.5 points compared to RPG, IterComp, and SLD, respectively).